Saturday, June 10, 2023

 As per the new proposal, the country of origin principle is set out in EU antitrust chief Margrethe Vestager's draft rules known as the Digital Services Act which requires US tech giants to do more to police the internet for illegal and harmful content.

-The principle means is responsible for regulating Apple, Alphabet unit Google and Facebook because they have their European headquarters there while Amazon is subject to Luxembourg's supervision.
+The principle means Ireland is responsible for regulating Apple, Alphabet unit Google and Facebook because they have their European headquarters there while Amazon is subject to Luxembourg's supervision.

 France and a few other countries are also seeking to broaden the scope, worried that enforcement concentrated in just two countries may weaken the rules and also slow down decision-making.